gemeofficial/gemeblog/blog/2025-07-09-full-moon-july-2025-plants-grow-better-before-full-moon/index.md

 <GemeComposterCTA className="custom-styles" />

-### Highlight: Using GEME Electric Composter for Best Compost

-- Fast processing: Converts food waste into rich compost in 6–8 hours, perfect for last-minute prep before planting.

-- Consistent result: Controlled biodegradation yields uniform texture and nutrient levels.

-- Moon-aligned usage: Prepare compost on the new moon or slightly before the waxing phase, to apply at peak before the full moon.

 ### Practical Gardening Tips for July 2025 Gardeners

 - Ideal planting window: July 19–20, 2025, two days ahead of the full moon, marks the optimal time to plant seeds or seedlings in July.